Inventory, lb : 0

 |Feasting at Home||Roasted Sunchoke and Barley Bowl|

-People have spotted Red Sunchokes using the Specialty Produce app for iPhone and Android.
+Someone spotted Red Sunchokes using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 125 E Woodin Ave, Chelan

 Spotter's comments : Red Sunchokes spotted at Bear Foods, Chelan WA.
 Organic RED Sunchokes not something I find everyday.
 Sauteed an awesome nutty addition to my afternoon salad!